openUC2/UC2-REST/README.md

 - Analog Out (e.g. PWM)
 - DAC (e.g. function generator for Galvos)
 - Laser (e.g. TTL)
 - State (e.g. information from the board)

 ### Accessing the Swagger UI

 This is an experimental feature.
 You can access the REST API from the Swagger UI in your browser by opening the browser and connect to the ESP32 presumingly both are in the same network.

 <p align="center">
 <a href="#logo" name="logo"><img src="./IMAGES/Swagger1.png"></a>
 </p>

+## TODO's

+- create pip package
+- add testing files